 There’s lots of ways you can take part in this movement!

 Visit our Instagram (@GreenAmerica_), where I’ll be posting weekly advice on the commitments, affordable gardening hacks, and lots of cute chicken and baby plant photos.
-Share your expertise in the comments.
-Or, feel free to post questions and clarifications too.
+You can also join our exclusive Climate Victory Gardener Facebook group.
+Share your expertise or feel free to post questions and clarifications too.